ksmpooh/SungminCode/KCDC/GWAS/HLA_imputataion/README.md

-This is a memo about HLA imputation
+This is a protocol about HLA imputation

 # HLA imputation